gjacopo/singularity/README.md

 First of all, you should be sure that the fraclab functions are known in the Matlab environment.
 For this purpose, you have two solutions:

-  i) either you install the library FracLab in your environment; then, you need to add the path of the directory FracLab to the PATH variable of Matlab, e.g. thanks to the command addpath (See the help of function _procFracWTMM1d_, below). ii) you use the 'stand-alone' files provided in the sub-directory _fraclib/_ of the directory _fraclab/_.
+  1. either you install the library FracLab in your environment; then, you need to add the path of the directory FracLab to the PATH variable of Matlab, e.g. thanks to the command addpath (See the help of function _procFracWTMM1d_, below).
+  2. you use the 'stand-alone' files provided in the sub-directory _fraclib/_ of the directory _fraclab/_.

 In Matlab, move to the directory _fraclab/_.
 Then, in order to perform